flairNLP/transformer-ranker/examples/01-walkthrough.md

 ### Running the Ranker

-The ranker logs steps to help you understand what happens as it runs.
+The ranker prints logs to help you understand what happens as it runs.
 It iterates over each model and (1) embeds texts, (2) scores embeddings using an estimator.
 Logs show which model is currently being assessed.